What is W-Sitting?

 Therapist’s Tricks for Better Seating Positions

 Therapist’s Trick #1- Put stickers or draw smiley faces on the inside of the child’s knee.
 Tell the child to sit crossed legged so that he can see the stickers or smiley face.
 If they are “w-sitting” they will not be able to see the stickers.
+You can also then use their favorite stickers as rewards, such as vsco girl stickers or superhero stickers for their own collections.

 Therapist’s Trick #2- Visual aides such as felt squares or carpet squares on the floor will help give kids a visual idea of the space they need to stay in and will reinforce where they can place their legs.